A mindset in the making

 A mindset for turning opposing forces into lasting value.

 We live in a world shaped by polarities, conflicting worldviews and complex choices.
-Synergetic Thinking explores how we can move beyond either-or reflexes and learn to redesign tensions so opposing forces can strengthen each other over time.
+Synergetic Thinking explores how we can move beyond either-or reflexes, approach problems from multiple perspectives, and redesign tensions so opposing forces can strengthen each other over time.

 Chapter One